1 Hour / 1 CE

 • Intended Audience

 This training is designed for mental health professionals who work with clinical or forensic populations, with a particular focus on those specializing in forensic mental health, clinical psychology, or related applied mental health fields.
-It is suitable for professionals at any stage of their career, from early-career to experienced practitioners.
+It is especially relevant for those seeking to enhance their skills and knowledge in forensic mental health assessment, intervention, or consultation.

 • Psychologists